 Aspect-based review analysis for teams who need specifics

 Turn messy review text into clear buckets like service, cleanliness, and value.
-See aspect scores and sentiment highlights, then validate with search and track change over time.
+See aspect scores, sentiment highlights, and verify with search.

 Key Highlights